mantidproject/mantid/docs/source/concepts/InstrumentAccessLayers.rst

 There is also a near-complete implementation of the "real" ``DetectorInfo`` class, in the ``Beamline`` namespace.
 The wrapper ``DetectorInfo`` class (which you get from ``ExperimentInfo::detectorInfo()``) holds a reference to the real class.
 This does not affect the rollout, where the wrapper class should still be used in all cases.

 ``ExperimentInfo`` now also provides a method ``mutableDetectorInfo()`` so that non-const access to the DetectorInfo is possible for purposes of writing detector related information such as positions or rotations.
-These should be used wherever possible, but note, much like the existing instrument, writes are not guranteed to be thread safe.

 ComponentInfo
 ______________